HadrienG/tutorials/wms.md

 ktImportText kraken.krona.in
 ```

 And open the generated html file in your browser!
+What are the most abundant taxa?